 - Don’t forget the importance of promoting your stuff on social media.
 You can find and join Facebook groups.
 You can tweet multiple times to reach a wider audience.
 You can use sites like Instagram, Pinterest to attract another level of audience (make sure to use appealing images within your content to get more traffic from these sites).
 Don’t forget to add social sharing buttons to your content so that your readers can easily share it with their networks.

 Social media is the new SEO.

-Getting traffic from search engines take some time but you can attract more traffic from social media sites almost instantly.
+Getting traffic from search engines take time but you can attract more traffic from social media sites almost instantly.

-Did you know that your search engine rankings are directly proportional to the social shares that you get?
+Did you know your search engine rankings are directly proportional to the social shares that you get?

 Not only that, here are few more benefits of using social media to skyrocket your website traffic.

 - You can network with other influencers easily using social media.
 Undoubtedly, networking is the key to grow your traffic, brand awareness and overall sales in the long run.
 So don’t ignore it!

 - You can increase your traffic almost instantly when you use viral headlines while sharing on social media sites like Facebook, YouTube, Instagram, etc. Just analyze the post headlines that already gone viral in your industry.
 You can also use tools like Buzzsumo to find out top performing posts in your niche.

 - Not only your social shares impact your direct traffic but they also create an impact in your search engine rankings.
 The more social share you get the better search rankings you’ll get on Google.
 It’s as simple as that.

 Hands down, search engine traffic is the lifeblood of any profitable website that makes money.